|

-Above: The flat and polished bottom of the figure, which allows
+Above: The flattened and polished bottom of the figure, which allows

 it to stand firmly upright.
 This surface incorporates the